Lentil Tomato Soup

 - 1 cup uncooked red lentils

-- 1 28-oz can diced tomatos, with juice
+- 1 28-oz can diced tomatoes with the juices

-- 1/2 tsp pepper
+- 1/2 tsp black pepper

-- 1/4 tsp red pepper flakes
+- 1/4 tsp red pepper flakes, optional, for heat

 - 2 bay leaves

-- salt to taste
+- sea salt and additional pepper, to taste

 - Heat the oil in a large soup pot over medium heat.